msmuenchen/php-ftpfs/README.md

 ## Install
 Either clone the repository from `https://github.com/msmuenchen/php-ftpfs.git` or grab a snapshot and unpack it.
-Now change into the php-ftpfs directory.
+Now change into the unpacked directory.

+Ensure you have every needed package.
+In Debian (maybe also Ubuntu), these will be:
+* git
+* build-essential
+* autoconf and automake
+* bison
+* curl libcurl4-gnutls-dev
+* fuse libfuse-dev

+Your distribution might use other or at least similar names.
+Don't worry if you accidentally miss a dependency, the setup script will first make sure everything can build before actually installing php-ftpfs.

 Then, run `./setup.php`.
 This will install php-ftpfs binaries in `/opt/phpftpfs/` and the binary itself in `/usr/local/bin/ftpfs`.
 If you for some reason need to use a different location, use `--bin-dir` to provide a directory with a `bin/` subdirectory, where the ftpfs binary will be installed, and `--inst-dir` to provide a directory for the binaries.

-In case of missing build dependencies, setup will notify you.

 ## Uninstall
 Remove `$bindir/bin/ftpfs` and `$instdir`.